We woke up to glorious sunshine into the cabin.

 The International Cafe on the Crown Princess is open 24/7 and you can get something to eat and drink here all the time.

 All included in the cruise fare except for speciality coffee like espresso cappuccino etc. These will be charged to your account.
 You can buy a coffee card that has credit for 15 drinks and costs $35.
 We have been drinking macchiato of late and these are $2.01 including tax so 15 of these doesn’t make it much of a saving, however, if you drink a minimum of a latte each time, then for example at $2.50 plus tax this would give you a saving.
 Here is the coffee menu from September 2017.

 Back to the coffee, the verdict…

-Our macchiato were excellent and so were the cappuccino which we tried later in the cruise.
+Our macchiato was excellent and so was the cappuccino which we tried later in the cruise.

 Odyssey note; the cappuccino is more like a flat white in Australia than a proper cappuccino topped with chocolate powder.

 The food display has a good variety of salads and pies, quiches, sandwiches, soup etc. plus a selection of sweets and cheese also at different times of the day.